 How to Order

 All of my tools are made to order in small batches.
 I have a waitlist that I follow in the order in which customers sign up and make their deposit.
 In the top navigation menu you can click on “Waitlist” and you will see Deposits organized by month.
 Each month has a limited number of spots to match my estimated workload for that month.
 It is only an estimate, but I will try to be conservative with in, and hopefully stay on track if not ahead, and adjust as I go.
-Make deposits of as many spots as you would like tools, so three $50 deposits would secure you 3 tools when production starts for that month.
+Each $50 deposit reserves one tool.
+Make as many deposits as you would like tools, so three $50 deposits would secure you 3 tools when production starts for that month.
 You do not to specify any specifics on your order, like blade or handle wood or finish.
 We will finalize that later with a follow up email or phone call closer to the date of production.
 It is helpful if you leave me a hint in the checkout notes such as “1 Complete Hook and 1 Complete Sloyd, or 1 Blade only Sloyd”.
 It helps me plan and better understand what my workloads will look like in the future.
-Estimated workloads are designed around the more popular complete tools, and I will adjust slightly if the popularity of blade only orders pick up.

 See the Models and Price list HERE for a better sense of what you’re committing.
 Deposits are refundable if circumstances change.